Irrawaddy Dolphin

 calf

-These dolphins have polygynous mating system, where each male mates with a number of females.
+These dolphins have a polygynous mating system, where each male mates with a number of females.
 Male dolphins compete with each other for their mating rights.
 There is very scarce information on the reproductive biology of this species.
-However, they are likely to breed in December - June.
-Gestation period lasts for about 9 months, though data from two captive births has shown 14 months of gestation.
-Usually, females yield a single baby with an interval of 2 - 3 years.
+However, they are likely to breed in December-June.
+The gestation period lasts for about 9 months, though data from two captive births has shown 14 months of gestation.
+Usually, females yield a single baby with an interval of 2-3 years.
 During the first seven months of its life, the offspring feeds exclusively on the nutrition from its mother.
 The calf learns to prey on fish, observing the behavior of its mother as well as other members of the pod.
 By the age of 6 months, young dolphins begin eating fish, being completely weaned at 2 years old.
-They are thought to become sexually mature with 7 - 9 years.
+They are thought to become reproductively mature between 7 and 9 years old.

 Population